 likely to exist, without proof of the lawful consent of the easement owners. f.
 2 Requ irements. a.
 Certification.
-All wind energy systems must be approved under an Emerging Technology program, such as the California Energy Commission, IEC, or any other small wind certification program recognized by the American Wind Energy Association (AWEA) or the U.S. Department of Energy. b.
+All wind energy systems must be approved under an Emerging Technology program, such as the California Energy Commission, IEC, or any other small wind certification program recognized by the American Wind Energy Association (AWEA) or the U.S. Department of Energy. b. b.
 Survival wind speed.
 All wind energy systems and associated components, including, but not limited to, generator, rotor blades, or other components and covers, must be constructed of materials and be installed to meet or exceed the minimum wind resistant construction standards of the Texas Department of Insurance Wind Load Factors for the North Texas area and Article III of this code.
 C. Controls and brakes.
-All wind energy systems must have automatic and manual braking systems which engage at the maximum wind speeds allowable as designated for the type of wind energy system installed to prevent uncontrolled rotation and excessive pressure on the tower structure, rotor blades, and turbine components. d. d e.
+All wind energy systems must have automatic and manual braking systems which engage at the maximum wind speeds allowable as designated for the type of wind energy system installed to prevent uncontrolled rotation and excessive pressure on the tower structure, rotor blades, and turbine components. d.
+Maintenance.
+The owner and operator of a wind energy system must maintain the system to manufacturer standards.
+All required periodic maintenance must be performed as recommended by the manufacturer. e.
 Appearance.
 All wind energy systems must maintain a non-reflective, white or off-white finish. f.
-Signs. i.
-Advertising.
-Advertising or identification of any kind on wind energy conversion systems is prohibited. ii.
+Signs. i. ii.
 Informational sign.
 Each wind energy system must have a sign, not to exceed two square feet in area, posted at the base of the tower providing the following information: (a) Electrical shock hazard or high voltage warning; (b) Manufacturer's name; (c) Emergency phone number; and (d) Emergency shutdown procedures. g.
 Wiring.